 “It was, for me, a typical Southern town – kind of slow-paced.”

-In eighth grade, he chose English as his foreign language.
-After the war ended, Vietnam’s political ties shifted, and he was required to study Russian instead as the country became heavily subsidized by the Soviet Union.
-With an uncle working in customs, he was frequently exposed to foreign language pamphlets, sparking his curiosity about different languages.
+In eighth grade, Bui chose English as his foreign language.
+After the war, Vietnam’s geopolitical alignment shifted, and he was required to study Russian instead as the country became closely tied to the Soviet Union.
+Language, in this context, was not simply a skill but a reflection of political power and global orientation.

 “Fewer than 20 around here,”